Updated: Feb 9

 “Walls keep everybody out.
 Boundaries teach people where the door is.” - Mark Groves

 I would be more than happy to explore this topic more with you.
 To help you find the freedom in “no” and begin to lift the weight of bitterness.
-Call Liza Young Counseling, LLC at 601-517-7854.
+Call to schedule and appointment, 601-517-7854.